aws-samples/machine-learning-using-k8s/tensorflow-horovod.md

     ks pkg install kubeflow/openmpi@${VERSION}
     ```

-1. Define Docker Image, you can build a docker image from `training/distributed_training/Dockerfile` or you can pull the already built image
+1. Build a Docker image for Horovod using Dockerfile from `training/distributed_training/Dockerfile` and the command `docker image build -t arungupta/horovod .`.
+Alternatively, you can use the image that already exists on Docker Hub:

     ```
     IMAGE=rgaut/horovod:latest